Which cover should I choose?

 With normal use and care, the cover should last for several seasons.
 It is lightweight and folds small to store easily.
 Store out of direct sunlight or UV light to prolong the life of the fabric.

-How can I secure the garden bed cover in place?
+How can I secure the garden bed or row cover in place?

-When wound around a bush, the Garden Bed cover may be held in place with clothes pins, safety pins, or other similar items.
-The sheet may be fastened to itself or to a branch on the bush.
+When wound around a plant or display, the cover may be held in place with clothes pins, safety pins, or other similar items.
+The cover may be fastened to itself or to the container.
 When used for in-ground plants, it may be held down with any type of heavy object such as a rock, brick, dirt, or landscape fabric pin.
 For raised beds, a clamp works well.